Questions to ask your international mover so you are sure to get an accurate move quote

 - Is the quoted weight and volume close to going over what can comfortably fit in the container size you are considering?
 If not, what options are available on the day of your move if everything doesn’t fit?
 Making sure you know your options will help with budgeting.

-- What transit options are available to you?
+- What international transit options are available to you?
 Often, longer transit times allow for less expensive pricing.

 - If you are choosing a shipping container, has your mover advised of a limited number of hours for waiting time while the crew load your belongings?